Virtual assistant

 For DN32 or higher, use the Sonic D.

-Generally used for measurement at boiler output, in CAD substations, and for the production of sanitary hot water.
+Generally used for measurement at the boiler outlet, in CAD substations, and for domestic hot water production.

 Surface-mounted water meter (DN15 and DN20)